Network Integration Overview

 * **Assertion data access**: the enforcer fetches assertion bytecode from Assertion DA

-* **Operational monitoring**: incidents and status are surfaced via the Phylax platform
+* **Operational monitoring**: invalidations, assertion status, alerting, and audit-log events are surfaced via the Phylax platform

 ## Integration Policy Decisions